roman-milk/roman-milk.github.io/the-dark-trilogy.md

  "It is what I know Helen, not what I think.
 You have been fucking my cousin Jamie for God knows how long and I've got the last six weeks of it on tape."

  "Bobby please, believe me, it isn't what you think.
 Yes, Jamie has been sleeping with me, but it isn't because I love him.
 I love you Bobby, not Jamie.
 Honest to God Bobby, I love you."
-Report_Story #2